Request pest control from your landlord | Request Letter Templates | Roost

 If you click on a link or buy a product from one of the partners on our site, we get paid a little bit for making the introduction.
 This means we might feature certain partners sooner, more frequently, or more prominently in our articles, but we’ll always make sure you have a good set of options.
 This is how we are able to provide you with the content and features for free.
 Our partners cannot pay us to guarantee favorable reviews of their products or services — and our opinions and advice are our own based on research and input from renters like you.
 Here is a list of our partners.

-Landlord responsibilities: How to request pest control from your landlord
+Request pest control from your landlord

-Request for pest control service sample letters
+How to request pest control service with free sample letters

 Pest problems happen to even the best of apartments.
 Maybe they were there when you moved in, or the little buggers came in after.
 From cockroaches, bed bugs, rodents, spiders to termites, silverfish, ants, fleas, ticks, and flies — it’s important to learn what you are responsible for vs. your property manager, and how to request pest control from your landlord.